 Storage and Reheating Tips:

-Reheat: In a skillet over medium heat, adding a splash of water or broth to loosen the sauce, until warmed through.
+Reheat: In a skillet set over medium heat, adding a splash of water or broth to loosen the sauce, until warmed through.

 Variations to Try: